| Since putting to sea at 2300 GMT yesterday evening (Jan 18th)

 between him and his ultimate escape route of the sea.
 Therefore we

+always try to walk behind them if possible.
 We found no trace of Shackleton's landing so after a quick

 inspection we returned to Pelagic and took Tom Crean in tow for